 She is the founder of The Crass Shaman, and The Science and Art of Writing, and is currently building curriculum for the Jnana Yoga School of New York.
 Jessica has built programming for various theatre companies and schools including Playwrights Horizons, The Jacob Krueger Studio, The Einhorn School of Performing Arts, and The New York Artists Collective.

 Jessica is the co-host of the radio show Truth To Power.
-She has been a guest teacher & speaker at The Breakk with Karen Kirkland, The NYC Women Filmmakers, Stage32 house @ Sundance, The New School for Drama, The Curious About Screenwriting Podcast, the Write Your Screenplay Podcast and a dozen other Schools, Festivals and Conferences around the world from California to Indonesia.
+She has been a guest teacher & speaker at The Breakk with Karen Kirkland, The NYC Women Filmmakers, Stage32 house @ Sundance, The New School for Drama, The Writers Digest Conference, ITV Fest, The English Writers of Buenos Aires Collective, The Curious About Screenwriting Podcast, and a dozen other Schools, Festivals, and Conferences around the world from California to Indonesia.
+Upcoming speaking engagements include The Napa Valley Film Festival and the Austin Film Festival.

-Jessica is currently doing research for several upcoming books.
-Current artistic projects include THE CIRCUIT (Stage play), THE PERSISTENCE OF MEMORY (feature), WHO R U?
-(Musical), and SLUTTY RAINBOW BRITE (digital short series).
+Jessica is currently finishing her book THE MEDITATIVE WRITING COMPANION.
+Current artistic projects include THE CIRCUIT (Stage play), THE PERSISTENCE OF MEMORY (feature), and SLUTTY RAINBOW BRITE (digital short series).
+Her screenplays THE GREAT ONE and THE UNTITLED AMY PROJECT will be produced later this year.